EPA Awards More Than $5.3 Million for Research Fellowships

 2012 marks the 30th anniversary of the GRO Fellowship program, which is part of the national effort to ensure that the United States continues to graduate students ready to meet environmental science, engineering, and policy challenges.
 By enhancing and supporting quality environmental education for undergraduate students, the GRO fellowship program encourages promising students to pursue careers in environmental fields and to continue their education beyond the baccalaureate level.
 Supporting graduate environmental study for masters and doctoral students, the STAR fellowship program provides a steady stream of well-trained environmental specialists that are meeting society’s environmental challenges by performing new environmental research in engineering and in the physical, biological, health, and social sciences.

 “These fellowship awards enable undergraduate and graduate students all over the country to pursue research and education opportunities that would otherwise be beyond their means” said Dr. Jim Johnson, director of EPA's National Center for Environmental Research.
 “Many of the fellowship opportunities springboard aspiring scientists and engineers into careers in environmental protection.”

 EPA is proud of the many research accomplishments of the alumni of the GRO and STAR fellowship programs.
 “My research into low-cost solar cells was made possible by this fellowship,” said Dr. Cyrus Wadia, a 2002 STAR fellow and currently assistant director for the White House’s Clean Energy & Materials.
 These programs have helped thousands of students achieve higher education and conduct cutting edge environmental research.

-Applications for the fiscal 2013 GRO Program and STAR fellowships are currently open and applicants have until November 27, 2012 to apply.
+Applications for the fiscal 2013 GRO Program are currently open and applicants have until December 5, 2012 to apply and the STAR fellowships are currently open and applicants have until November 27, 2012 to apply.